ventinus/webpack2-react-boilerplate/README.md

 ### TODOS
 - setup base styling, mixins, helpers
-- learn about react router and how it works with redux store
 - setup testing
 - extract/rework webpack config with dev vs prod builds